N-600, Application for Certificate of Citizenship

 2. Filing your Form N-600 by mail

-If you file on paper, are a member or veteran of any branch of the U.S. military filing on your own behalf, or are applying for a fee waiver, you must mail your application to USCIS using one of the listed mailing addresses:
+If you file on paper, are applying from outside the United States, are a member or veteran of any branch of the U.S. military filing on your own behalf, or are applying for a fee waiver, you must mail your application to USCIS using one of the listed mailing addresses:

 Filing Tips for Form N-600, Application for Certificate of Citizenship